jkkbuddika/RNA_Seq_Analyzer_v3.0/README.md

 # RNA-Seq Analyzer
 The current version of the RNA-Seq data analyzer is compatible with both single and paired-end (SE and PE) data.
 The series of python based modules in this repository automate the data analysis process.
+I ***highly recommend*** reading through this step-by-step manual *carefully* before you start analyzing your data.

 ## Requirements
 The RNA-seq data analyzer requires following tools to be installed for data analysis.